 Another key dimension of the Canadian food system was supported through this project – training of new farmers that are community focused.
 The new entrant farm staff received ongoing business management and technical support from our experts all while creating meaningful linkages between local food producers and consumers, restoring community connections to land, food and health.

 We tracked primary outcomes such as dietary change, program adherence and health data.
 Secondary outcomes from this project will throw light on the economics of food production and investment in preventive programs versus the economics of healthcare.
 We hope to leave the communities with a database of health metrics to be used for and by the community.
 Our research team is currently analyzing the data.
-Stay tuned for results that will be updated here.

 Funding Support: This research has been approved by KPU's research ethics board and funded by the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Canadian Institute of Health Research (CIHR) through the College and Community Social Innovation Fund.